-3. Power, Authority and Hierarchies
+3 Power, authority and hierarchies

-A deeply related 'foundational' issue concerns the nature of hierarchies, the notion of authority and the associated notion of power.
-Again, for the sake of simplicity, let us suggest two caricaturally simple archetypes.
+Alongside rationality, another related 'foundational' issue revolves around the nature of hierarchies, and the notion of power.
+Let us consider two simple ontological perspectives on the role hierarchies and power in social systems.

-The first one proposes that (a) the notion of 'power' does not have any clear analytical status; (b) the basic unit of analysis ought to remain as much as possible that of transactions; and (c) organizations are primarily governance structures.
-Call this model the exchange view of interactions and organizations.
-The second, which we shall (improperly) call the political view, holds on the contrary that (a) an essential, although not unique, feature of organizations is their authoritative structure ; (b) authority relations are inherently different from exchange relations; and (c) power has an autonomous interpretative dimension.

-Here we shall adopt a quite broad definition of power.

-First, power entails the ability of some agent (the "ruler", the authority) to determine the set of actions available to the other agents (the "ruled").
+The first perspective suggests that (a) the notion of 'power' does not have any autonomous explicative power; (b) the fundamental unit of analysis is that of voluntary transactions among "free" agents; and (c) organizations are essentially governance structures.
+We shall label this approach the "exchange view" of organizations.
+The second perspective, which we shall call the "political view", holds, on the contrary, that (a) a salient, although not unique, feature of organizations is their hierarchical structure articulated in relations of authority; (b) authority/hierarchical relations cannot be reduced to exchange relations; (c) accordingly, power has an autonomous interpretative dimension, and cannot be interpreted in terms of a governance arrangements established as a result of voluntary exchanges.
+This second account encompasses a broad notion of power.
+First, power entails the ability of an agent (the "ruler", the authority) to define the set of actions available to the other agents (the "ruled").
 Second, it involves the possibility of the authority to veto the decisions or intentions of the ruled ones.
+Third, power relates to the ability of the authority to influence or command the choice within the "allowed" choice set (i.e. the span of control of the "ruled"), according to the deliberations of the ruler himself (this definition echoes in some ways the analysis contained in Luhmann 1979).

-An intriguing example of the interplay of motivational drivers affecting consumption choices is provided by the recent historical study of English consumers in the 1750-1821 period by Horrel Humphries and Sneath (2015).
+5 An intriguing example of the interplay of motivational drivers affecting consumption choices is provided by the recent historical study of English consumers in the 1750-1821 period by Horrell et al. (2015).
 It is worth quoting their conclusions: "Our findings underline the importance of fashion and tastes, which exerted an independent influence on the ownership of all the items that we examined, but make space too for price and income effect.
-The relative magnitude of fashion, price and income varied according to the specific item considered, but none should be omitted in an account of the consumer revolution, which pour evidence suggests involved a complex interplay between desires and differentiation, and aspiration and affordability" (Horrel, Humphries and Sneath, 2015, p.
+The relative magnitude of fashion, price and income varied according to the specific item considered, but none should be omitted in an account of the consumer revolution, which pour evidence suggests involved a complex interplay between desires and differentiation, and aspiration and affordability" (Horrel et al. 2015, p.
 855).